JetBrains/kotlin-web-site/docs/topics/jvm/jvm-create-project-with-spring-boot.md

    </def>
    <def title="The spread operator – (*args)">
       <p>The <code>args</code> is a parameter to the main function declared as an array of Strings.
-        Since there is an array of strings, and you want to pass its contents to the function, use the spread operator (prefix the array with <code>*</code>).
+        Since there is an array of strings, and you want to pass its contents to the function, use the spread operator (prefix the array with a star sign <code>*</code>).
       </p>
    </def>
 </deflist>